mathiasbynens/covid-19-vaccinations-germany/README.md

 - `pubDate` refers to the “last modified” date of the source sheet, as found in the Excel file’s metadata.
 - `date` refers to the date of the vaccination statistics, as listed in the Excel sheet’s contents.

 Usually, the spreadsheets containing the statistics for day `X` are published on day `X + 1`, but there have been exceptions where the stats got published on the same day.
-In case multiple spreadsheets are released containing data for the same day, we only consider the latest version.
+In case multiple spreadsheets are released containing data for the same `date`, we only consider the latest version.

 ## Related projects